 - Individual Screenings.
 Providers meet individually with all unaccompanied children to identify their legal needs and provide additional education about their rights and immigration law

-- Pro Bono Assistance and Referrals.
-Providers recruit, train, and mentor pro bono attorneys who provide legal representation to the children
+- Pro Bono Assistance, Referrals and Representation.
+Providers recruit, train, and mentor pro bono attorneys, and match children with pro bono representation whenever possible.

 - Coordinated Services.
 Providers communicate with detention facility caseworkers, ORR staff, child welfare practitioners, and immigration authorities about unaccompanied children’s needs and issues

 In addition, children in the Chicago and South Texas areas also have access to the appointment of a child advocate who can assess, and make recommendations regarding, the best interests of the child.

 Why We Need This Program